Going live is the act of changing your site’s domain on WP Engine to use your own custom domain. This can be done in three simple steps:

 Step 1: Add your domain to the User Portal

 The first step is to ensure your domain has been added to your Domains list from your User Portal.
-Click your install name from the Dashboard page, then click “Domains” from the column on the left side.
+Navigate to the Overview page for your environment, then click “Domains” from the column on the left side.

 From here, you can add your domain by clicking the “Add Domain” button, and designate a Primary domain for your site.